cm7sgt/android_device_samsung_galaxytab/tools/readme.txt

     If that doesnt help try "adb shell stop hciattach" Sometimes hciattach service gets stuck when starting.

 Changelog:
+2012-08-05
+    Fixed Bluetooth MAC address issue.
+Now it is read correctly from EFS.
 2012-07-28
     Update to latest from CM7 git.
 2012-02-19